Duong Dinh Tran

 Assistant Professor, JAIST, Ishikawa 923-1211, Japan.

 I am an Assistant Professor at the Japan Advanced Institute of Science and Technology (JAIST), where I work closely with Prof. Toshiaki Aoki.
 I received my Ph.D. in September 2023 under the supervision of Prof. Kazuhiro Ogata, which I consider a fortunate opportunity.
+After completing my Ph.D., I worked at JAIST as postdocs and later as a Research (Project) Assistant Professor before becoming an Assistant Professor in April 2026.
+For more details about my academic background, please see my CV.

 Previously, I studied the application of formal verification techniques to a range of domains, including verifying mutual exclusion in shared-memory protocols, analyzing the security of traditional and post-quantum cryptographic protocols, and ensuring safe memory reclamation in concurrent programs.